nickkohli/UnlockFit-iOS/diary.md

 ---

+## **17th April 2025**
+Finally finished the full Live Activity integration.
+Got the rotating ring in the Dynamic Island working and animating based on the timer progress — had some strange clipping issues at first but sorted it by adjusting padding and ring sizing.
+Also added a red flashing ring when the timer ends, which took a lot of trial and error to get the flashing to work properly with SwiftUI.

+Set up time-sensitive notifications when a session ends to prompt the user to return to the app.
+I had to tweak the `UNNotificationContent` to make it bypass scheduled summary and appear instantly.
+I also tested this with a shorter 3 second timer to make testing easier.

+Earlier today I managed to get the whole ScreenTimeLiveActivity component built and displaying on the Dynamic Island.
+At first, the visuals wouldn’t show unless the widget was added to the homescreen, but adding the `NSSupportsLiveActivities` key fixed that.

+Session manager now has full start/pause/resume logic and the timer updates both locally and in the Live Activity.
+It was a big push today but everything’s feeling really smooth now.

+---

 ## **26th March 2025**
 Started wiring up HealthKit to weekly trend data for steps, calories, and minutes.
 Created a new `GoalManager` function to retrieve the past 7 days’ worth of data for each metric.
 Integrated that into the `ProgressView`, replacing the placeholder graph with a live, animated, multi-line graph.